16 Facts You Didn't Know About Stromness and Orkney Islands

 16. Record Flights

-Orkney has the world's shortest scheduled air flight in the world.
-The flight between the islands of Westray and Papay takes less than two minutes
+Orkney is home to the world's shortest scheduled commercial flight.
+The Loganair flight between the islands of Westray and Papa Westray takes less than two minutes, a bucket-list item for aviation fans!

 Other hidden tales of the Stromness for the interested traveller